Dollar recovers as G20 caution sets in; pound tumbles

 “It’s our base view that trade wars will continue for some time.
 On that assumption, risk appetite remains under pressure and the dollar remains on a firm footing.”

-The dollar index, which measures the value of the greenback against a basket of other major currencies, firmed to 97, up almost 0.4 percent from almost one-week lows hit earlier.
+The dollar index, which measures the value of the greenback against a basket of other major currencies, firmed to 97 .DXY, up almost 0.4 percent from almost one-week lows hit earlier.

 The greenback took a beating after Fed chief Jerome Powell said on Wednesday that U.S. interest rates were just below neutral — a comment interpreted by markets to signal that a pause in the three-year long rate-hiking cycle may be near.